 This step is very important as this is how people will remember you and find you.
 A domain is basically your own online territory, your space.
 You run it.
 Examples: thecityinsilk.com, wordpress.com, yourblog.com.
 What people will need to type in to find your website.
 Use the following process when selecting a domain name (get a pen and paper) :

 - Write a list of a names, words, colors etc. Use a little word play.
 Don’t rush this process.
-Because if you’re being too quick with trying to get your blogging out by throwing something together – you will end up with a something you’re NOT happy with.
+Because if you’re being too quick by throw something together – you will end up with a something you’re NOT happy with.

 - Make sure that it’s easy to remember and simple to type. (check out the graph below)

 - Check to see if it’s available on social media sites